Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 - Open website in the tested browser
 - Register a user through register.html

+Test case results for each browser:
+- Google chrome - Registered user google and gained access to the blocked part of the website, passed.
+- Microsoft edge - Registered user edge1 and gained access to the blocked part of the website, passed.
+- Mozilla firefox - Registered user firefox and gained access to the blocked part of the website, passed.

 #### TC3
 Testing process:
 - Open website in the tested browser
 - Logoutfrom the user using the logout link in the navbar

+Test case results for each browser:
+- Google chrome - Logged out from user google successfully.
+- Microsoft edge - Logged out from user edge1 successfully.
+- Mozilla firefox - Logged out from user firefox successfully.

 #### TC4
 Testing process:
 - Open website in the tested browser
 - Login as a user through login.html

+Test case results for each browser:
+- Google chrome - Logged in to user google successfully.
+- Microsoft edge - Logged in to user edge1 successfully.
+- Mozilla firefox - Logged in to user firefox successfully.

 #### TC5
 Testing process: